hsorby/mapclientplugins.argonviewerstep/docs/index.rst

    Initial **Argon Viewer** user interface after loading.

-The Weights tabs on the top lists the zinc weights can be used.
+The Widgets tabs on the top lists the zinc weights can be used.
 In the middle of the user interface is a tab widget contains views.
 Argon Viewer allows users to create multiple views and each view can have different number of sceneviewer widget.
 By clicking the `Add View` button in the middle or the green plus button on the top right, a Scene Layout Chooser Dialog will pop out